ethereum/go-ethereum/docs/fundamentals/backup-restore.md

 geth removedb
 ```

 This is useful for deleting an old chain and sync'ing to a new one.
 It only affects data directories that can be re-created on synchronisation and does not touch the keystore.
+Specifically, passing the `removedb` command with no arguments removes the full node state database, ancient database and light node database (although light nodes are not currently functional for proof-of-stake Ethereum).

 ## Blockchain Import/Export {#blockchain-import-export}